jmerle/competitive-companion/README.md

 # Decide what you want to do next

-# Build the code to the build/ directory
+# Build the Chrome code to the build-chrome/ directory
-pnpm build
+pnpm build:chrome

-# Build the code automatically when the source changes
+# Build the Firefox code to the build-firefox/ directory
-pnpm watch
+pnpm build:firefox

 # Lint the extension for possible mistakes
 pnpm lint

-# Package the extension to a zip file
+# Package the extension to ZIP files
 pnpm package

+# Does the same as dev:firefox but with Chrome, with the exception that the extension is not automatically reloaded
+# You'll have to manually go to chrome://extensions and click on the reload button on the Competitive Companion entry
+pnpm dev:chrome

 # Launch a Firefox instance with Competitive Companion loaded into a temporary profile
 # Automatically re-compiles the code when the source changes
 # Automatically reloads the extension in the Firefox instance when the code is re-compiled
 pnpm dev:firefox

-# Does the same as dev:firefox but with Chrome, with the exception that the extension is not automatically reloaded
-# You'll have to manually go to chrome://extensions and click on the reload button on the Competitive Companion entry
-pnpm dev:chrome
 ```

 ## Testing